7 Ways to Feed a Family for $25 a Week

 Use Less Meat and More Beans and Vegetables

-Plan Meals Around Items on Sale
+Plan Your Food Around Items on Sale

 Use Leftovers for Lunch

-Other great ways to feed your family for $25 a week include buying in bulk during seasonal sales, eliminating desserts, soft drinks and similar items from your diet.
+Other great ways to feed a family for $25 a week include buying in bulk during seasonal sales, eliminating desserts, soft drinks and similar items from your diet.
 With a little extra effort, you can easily feed your family on a limited income.